hitaarthh/Arduino-Task-Set---III/Password door lock system./README.md

     if (data_count == Password_Length - 1) // this would check the pass-keu if the entered pass length is same to that of the default-pass.
     {
-        if (!strcmp(Data, Master)) //this built function basically checks the each character of default and entered password, and returns either 0 or 1.
+        if (!strcmp(Data, Master))        // this built function basically checks the each character of default and entered password, and returns either 0 or 1.
         {
             lcd.clear();
             ServoOpen();